A method for site-specifically tethering the enzyme urease to DNA origami with sustained activity: Acknowledgments

 \section{Acknowledgments}

+We thank Kayla Cerri of the Krauss Lab for invaluable assistance with MALDI-TOF analysis of our DNA-enzyme conjugates.
 We thank Zachary Curtis from the Bisson Lab for assistance with operating the plate reader.
 We thank Bryan Gworek for assistance in debugging the early stages of the project.
 TEM samples were prepared and imaged at the Brandeis Electron Microscopy Facility.

-\textbf{Funding}: This work was funded in-part by NSF Enzyme-Powered, Programmable Active Matter DMR-2004400 to WBR, DMR-2004566 to WWA, DMR-2004417 to JLR, and with support from the Brandeis Biological Materials Facility, which is funded through NSF Brandeis MRSEC DMR-2011846.
-WBR also acknowledges funding from the Human Frontier Science Program (RGP0029).